-The local planning process is based on the Guidelines for Local Service Area Planning dated February 28, 2005.
 The local planning process focuses on obtaining public input and addressing items specified in THSC §533A.0352 (d) (2), to identify the following items:

 - 1) Criteria for ensuring accountability for cost-effectiveness of, and relative value of service delivery options.
-The Center: - a) Annually produces the cost accounting methodology report (CAM) that provides an accounting for the cost of each service delivered by the IDD services programs.
-Financial staff review cost-effectiveness by comparing the cost per service to state reimbursement rates for an understanding of services insufficiently funded. - b) Ensures accountability for service delivery options by monitoring the service contracts to ensure statutory, regulatory, and contractual requirements are met. - c) Ensures accountability for service delivery options by evaluating the required elements of documentation and making revisions when changes occur. - d) Assesses relative (best) value contributing elements beyond costeffectiveness.
-The IDD management team considers access, choice, outcomes (e.g., satisfaction), service availability, service provider's ability to meet regulatory requirements, service provider capacity, and all relevant factors.
+The Center: - a) Annually produces the cost accounting methodology report (CAM) that provides an accounting for the cost of each service delivered by the IDD Division programs.
+Financial staff review cost-effectiveness by comparing the cost per service to state reimbursement rates for an understanding of services insufficiently funded. - b) Ensures accountability for service delivery options by monitoring the service contracts to ensure statutory, regulatory, and contractual requirements are met. - c) Ensures accountability for service delivery options by evaluating the required elements of documentation and making revisions when changes occur. - d) Assesses relative (best) value contributing elements beyond cost-effectiveness.
+The IDD management team considers access, choice, outcomes (e.g., satisfaction), service

-e) Utilizes the Quality Management (QM) department to continually coordinate with other authority functions including utilization management, credentialing, contracting, and accounting to implementing plan of improvement processes.

-2) Goals to ensure an individual with an intellectual disability is placed in the least restrictive environment appropriate to the person's care:

-- a) Service Coordinators: - Complete an assessment at intake and at least annually thereafter which addresses the living environment appropriate to the individual's care. - ii) Complete a verification of freedom of choice form for waiver program individuals that offers a variety of placement options. - iii) Organize a planning meeting for identified living environment changes when needed. - iv) Oversee the permanency planning process that is designed to keep minors living with their natural supports. - v) Participate in the Community Living Option Information Process (CLOIP) at State Supported Living Center facilities for adult residents to discuss community living options with the residents and facilitate community placement when appropriate. - vi) Exhaust all community placement opportunities prior to State Supported Living Center placement.
+- availability, service provider's ability to meet regulatory requirements, service provider capacity, and all relevant factors. - e) Utilizes the Quality Management (QM) department to continually coordinate with other authority functions including utilization management, credentialing, contracting, and accounting to implement plans for improvement of processes. - 2) Goals to ensure a person with an intellectual disability is placed in the least restrictive environment appropriate to the person's care: - a) Service Coordinators: - Complete an assessment at intake and at least annually thereafter which addresses the living environment appropriate to the person's care. - ii) Complete a verification of freedom of choice form for persons servied in waiver programs that offers a variety of placement options. - iii) Organize planning meetings for identified living environment changes when needed. - iv) Oversee the permanency planning process that is designed to keep minors living with natural supports. - v) Participate in the Community Living Option Information Process (CLOIP) at State Supported Living Center facilities for adult residents to discuss community living options with the residents and facilitate community placement when appropriate.